A-Olson8/Portfolio-5/README.md

 ```

--- The Sixth step is to clean the Position column
+-- The sixth step is to clean the Position column

 ```